Engineering flux-controlled flat bands and topological states in a Stagome lattice: The lattice model

+Let us briefly comment about the possibility to achieve such a flux distribution experimentally since it clearly cannot be obtained by simply applying a uniform magnetic field.
+Recent advances and progress in the field of cold atoms have made it possible to achieve effective staggered fields or fluxes using a technique that relies on atom tunneling assisted by Raman transitions~\cite{aidelsburger,jaksch,gerbier,ashvin}.

 In what follows, we diagonalize $\bm{\mathcal{H}}(\bm{\vec{k}})$ to elicit the exotic FB physics and topological properties of the Stagome lattice.
 We set the intra-cell and inter-cell hopping parameters to be equal to each other, \ie, $\lambda=t=1$.
+We discuss the effect of inclusion of the next-nearest neighbor hopping in Appendix~\ref{appendix-1}.